-Muay Thai headgear: 5 tips on how to buy the best headguard
+Getting Muay Thai headgear: 5 tips on how to buy the best head guard

 How to choose a proper Muay Thai headgear?

-I would like to share my experience with you and help you to make an educated choice with your next purchase.
-I don't want to point you towards a specific brand at this point but rather explain what a proper Muay Thai head guard should be like and what to look for when buying one:
+I would like to share my experience with you and help you to make a good choice with your next purchase.

-you should buy a headgear designed specifically for Muay Thai.
-Any other head guard like the one build for Boxing or will not provide the full protection against strikes typical for Thai Kickboxing like elbow strikes or head kicks deliver with a hard shin bone.
-Muay Thai head gear was designed specifically for that purpose and offers that extra protection.
+- You should buy a headgear which is designed specifically for Muay Thai.
+Any other head guard will not provide the full protection against strikes typical for Thai Kickboxing.

-It must be of a proper size and fit tight on your head.
+- Need to have proper size that fits tight on your head.
 Under no circumstances, it should change a position during a fight and obscure your vision.
 It should have adjustable belts, so it won't fall down under an impact of kicks and punches.

-Just like with gloves and Thai pads you should pay attention to a durability and the quality of stitching.
-I highly advise you to go for a triple stitched leather Muay Thai head guard - it will serve you longer and in the long run, you will save money betting on a quality product.
+- Just like with boxing gloves and Thai pads you should pay attention to a durability and the quality of stitching.
+I highly advise you to buy triple stitched leather Muay Thai head guard.
+It will serve you longer and it will save money in the long run.

 Quality Muay Thai headgear will protect your head from all possible trauma caused by elbow strikes, punches, and headkicks.